mullinat/BlockchainTutors/README.md

         http://localhost:3042/src
     10. Click the faucet link or copy and paste the link below http://localhost:3042/src/html/faucet.html
-    11. Copy your metamask public address into the page from step 10 and click "send" to send yourself test ether
+    11. Copy your metamask public address into the page from step 10 and click "send" to send yourself test ether on your local testnet
     12. Navigate to the main page of the application http://localhost:3042
     13. Try our the application